Penn State Penn State: College of the Liberal Arts

 Code-switching metrics

-We were recently at Empirical Methods in Natural Language Processing (EMNLP) 2023.
+We were at Empirical Methods in Natural Language Processing (EMNLP) 2023.
 You can see the poster here.

 Bilingualism in the Community